viamrobotics/docs/docs/fleet/rbac.md

 Click **Generate key** to generate a new key.
 Optionally, give the key a name of your choice.
-Click on the **Resource** menu and choose what organization, location, or robot you want the key to grant access to.
+Click on the **Resource** menu and choose what organization, location, or machine you want the key to grant access to.
 For **Role**, assign either an **Owner** or **Operator** role.
 See [Permissions](#permissions) for information about the privilege each role entails at each resource level.